Welcome to Year 1 & 2!

 The children take home five books a week and will have the opportunity to change them on one day during each week.
 Please ensure that the children keep their books in their book bags all week, alongside their Reading Records, so that we can record any additional reading in school and check them for any messages you may have written for us.
 We will be awarding House Points for each piece of reading recorded in their Yellow reading record books.
 This can also include books from home or from the library as well as their school books.
 Little and often is recommended!

-The Year 1 Spelling Overview for Autumn 1 & 2 can be found here Year 1 will focus on six words each week.
+The Year 1 Spelling Overview for the Spring Term can be found here Year 1 Spellings Spring Term Year 1 will focus on six words each week.
 Most of these are the words that they are expected to spell correctly in their written work by the end of year 1.
 You may wish to use the following sheet when practising their spellings.
 Spelling practice sheet

 In Year 1, we expect the children to complete a minimum of ten minutes of homework per week in addition to daily reading.
 This could include Phonics or spelling, Maths homework such as Doodlemaths, consolidating basic Maths skills or even homework linked to our topic.
 In Year 2, this expectation increases by ten minutes to a minimum of twenty minutes per week in addition to daily reading.